Lambdas

 • IoT Bus events such as GPIO edge triggers

-• network events like Kafka or Redis subscriptions
+• Network events such as Kafka or Redis subscription events

 When creating a new Lambda in the web console, a number of templates are offered: